 Neurofeedback is non-invasive and safe for clients of any age.
 Even clients who are nonverbal and low functioning can receive and benefit from neurofeedback.
 There is no electrical current being sent to the brain, like in other forms of brain-based therapies like LENS, TMS, or tDCS.

 Only 1-3% of clients, have reported very mild side effects of slight brain fog or feeling mentally tired after a neurofeedback session.
 Any symptoms resolve quickly.
 If these symptoms do arise, protocols can be adjusted to minimize side effects.
 With the convenience of using a remote neurofeedback program, you and your clinician will set up the ideal time of day for your training to mitigate potential side effects.

-What Makes Neurofeedback with California Christian Counseling Unique?
+What Makes Neurofeedback with Newport Beach Christian Counseling Unique?

 Since the equipment is compact and portable, you can train for 20 minutes whenever and wherever is most ideal in your schedule.
 The training program and your secure client profile are run through an app, which is accessible to phones or tablets.
 Your clinician will have live access to your training session and can provide immediate feedback if needed.